vicinityh2020/vicinity-adapter-hits/README.md

 # HITS - PNI Adapter
 ## Architecture
-The adapter bridges communication with the PNI cloud and the VICINITY agent.
+The adapter bridges communication between the PNI cloud and the VICINITY agent.
 The adapter consumes the aforementioned endpoints and produces the appropriate data.

 ![](./doc/img/arch.png)